MoCo Co-op is a cooperative of companies in Montgomery County (MoCo). The common goal of these companies is to promote sustainable industry in MoCo.

 This Ag Reserve land is in addition to the yards of homes that we will be farming and gardening with the permission of the owners.

 And finally, we have a unique approach to farming.
 Rather than asking workers to spend ten-hour days working the land for ten months a year, we have a shared work approach that encourages farm workers to take advanced courses in other fields.
-More on this to follow later.

 B. Willow re-aligns indoor dwellers with the world outside through small and large-scale interior plant design for homes, businesses, offices, & any indoor space.
 B. Willow is a Baltimore company considering expanding to this area.

 Would you be ready to take your life savings and/or put yourself in debt to preserve a local parcel of land from sub-development?
 A group of friends did just that not far from Westfield Mall.
 They are turning the land into gardens, a forest refuge, and an artists colony.
 Their stated goal is to expand beyond their borders to surrounding residential homes, encouraging neighbors to garden more.

 Takoma Park Co-op

 The Takoma Park Co-op supports the local food industry.
 The co-op is also taking the lead in organizing all Maryland co-ops into an alliance.
 The website has a list of the many local food producers who sell their products through the co-op.